 Information for Faculty

-To submit a request for materials to be placed on reserve, complete the Reserve Request Form.
-This can accommodate up to 40 items for a single course and a single location; if you need to request more than 40 items, or to place requests for other courses or locations, please use separate forms.
-You can also indicate whether you need the item for in-class use on a specific day.
+Although all reserves will be made available via the reading list tool, you can still request reserves using the reserve request form.
+This can accommodate up to 40 items for a single course; if you need to request more than 40 items, or to place requests for other courses, please use separate forms.

 When do I need to submit reserve requests?